 What is a calcium scoring test and do I need one?

-This non-invasive, low-cost screening is offered at St. Joseph’s Hospital and coming soon to Pooler and Bluffton imaging centers
+This non-invasive, low-cost screening is offered at St. Joseph’s Hospital and the Pooler and Bluffton imaging centers

 Preventative screenings can be a life saver.
 Mammograms can detect breast cancer.
 Colonoscopies look for polyps that may be cancerous.

 As for your heart, there’s a preventative screening that you may be interested in that can reduce the risk for having a heart attack.
 It’s called a calcium scoring test.

 Calcium scoring is a non-invasive imaging test used to evaluate someone’s risk for having a heart attack, explains Dr. Daniel O’Mara, a radiologist with Savannah Chatham Imaging.

 “This test allows us to measure the quantity of calcium in the coronary arteries, which is an indicator of atherosclerotic heart disease,” Dr. O’Mara says.
 “Higher amounts of calcium in the coronary arteries indicate a higher risk for heart attack.”

 Atherosclerotic heart disease is a buildup of fat, cholesterol, calcium and other substances in the walls of the arteries, which can restrict blood flow to the heart.
 If plaque continues to grow, it can lead to heart blockages or heart failure, explains St. Joseph’s/Candler Physician Network Cardiologist Dr. Michael Babcock.
 If this plaque suddenly becomes unstable, a heart attack can occur, he says, which can be debilitating or life threatening.

 One way to detect calcium buildup early is through a CT calcium scoring test.
 These screenings are performed routinely at St. Joseph’s Hospital Imaging Center and our Bluffton and Pooler Outpatient Imaging Centers.